pokey/dotfiles/doc/zsh.md

 - `glances` brings up a display with a bunch of information about system, running processes, etc.  I usually always have this running in a tmux session.
+- `k9` uses `fzf` to find a list of processes to kill forcefully
+- `<ctrl-z>` when in the middle of typing a line lets you run a different command and then puts the current command back on the buffer

 ### Python
 - `ccp` will create a brand new python project from a cookiecutter template in